reunono/CorgiEngineExtensions/README.md

 * **BGMToggler**, _by Muppo_ : a component used to change/mute background music when a player stays or exits a collider.
 * **CharacterLadderExtended**, _by Keith_ : This script will allow you to reset your jump counter after attaching to a ladder.
 It also allows you jump from a ladder with your Run Speed if the Run Button is pressed while jumping off.
 * **CharacterPushCorgiControllerExtended**, _by Morriekken_ : It's normal push ability but you can move Raycast position vertically to detect pushable object.
+* **CharacterWallclingOverride**, _by Muppo_ : a wallclinging ability override to allow player wallcling on every wall or just overriden ones.
 * **ControlFreak2Integration**, _by christougher_ : Control Freak 2 integration with the Corgi Engine.
 * **CustomAutoRespawn**, _by Muppo_ : Add this to an AI and it will be allowed to respawn after the set time and activate an animation on both itself and the spawner prefab (if set).
 * **DialogueZoneExtended**, _by Keith_ : This will allow your AI to patrol and then stop to speak to the player, and then continue on a regular patrol.